-Our volunteers are trained in water quality knowledge and ways to keep beaches clean.
-They participate in shoreline cleanups and help to keep the public informed about local water quality advisories.
+Our volunteers participate in shoreline cleanups and get trained as citizen scientists so they can help keep the public informed about local water quality.
 Sign up today!

-Swim Guide is a website and smartphone app for iPhone® and Android.
-It helps you easily find your closest beaches, know at a glance which ones are clean for swimming, and share your love of beaches with friends and family.
+Swim Guide is a free website and mobile app that helps you easily find your closest beaches, know which ones are clean for swimming, and report pollution concerns.